subomb/fun-with-korean/README.md

 # Fun With Korean

 Welcome to **Fun With Korean!** This project is a learning platform designed to help users learn the Korean language and explore Korean culture.
-The platform includes lessons for different proficiency levels and a translator.
+The platform includes lessons for different proficiency levels, quizzes, exercises with audio, and a translator.

 ## Table of Contents
 - [Features](#features)